Taming the Urariquera

 Nicky's relatively light Calcutta 250 reel groaned as his payara completely crossed the tail-race of the rapids.
 Then he changed his tactics and began leaping in the slack water almost completely across the river.
 It was a good thing too, because the golden glint of the Calcutta's spool was clearly visible below the last few turns of line on the reel.
 Nicky coaxed his unwilling friend back to our side of the river and landed a beautiful 14 pound payara.
 This one deserved some photos, so we assumed the positions and began clicking away.
 Suddenly, Jenny yelled and we both turned to see an even bigger payara take to the air.

 Three strikes and three payara landed is a really unusual thing.
 Sure enough, the law of averages quickly took over and brought us back to reality.
 Payara's hard, bony mouths and outrageously huge fangs make it extremely difficult to set a hook or keep it in.
 More often than not, anglers are amazed to find that these fish simply open their mouths after a hard, fast run and just plain let the lure go.
-It was never hooked; it just didn't want to give up its prey!
+It was never hooked in the first place; it just didn't want to give up its prey!
 Once airborne, payara readily toss lures back at their astounded owners with a gill-rattling head-shake.
 We jumped off six more fish between us, before I managed to get another solid hookset on an eight pounder on the fly.
 Ten strikes, four fish and it was only 7:15!
-The action quieted down after that and we continued to head upriver.
+The action quieted down quickly after that and we continued to head upriver.

 We ran steadily westward, watching the miles melt away between our marked goal and our current position on the GPS.
 Then, with only 5 miles separating us, everything changed.
 The river ahead seemed to be disappear into the surrounding jungle!
 The wide, single channel we had been running suddenly broke into a maze of small creeklets, heading off into half a dozen different directions.
 Unfortunately, the GPS said they were all pointing the wrong way.
 What to do next?
 We went to what seemed to be the widest, deepest option and we gave it a shot.